-Write about your experiences with the children you are tutoring as part of your Mini-Corps experience: what you did, what you observed, what you think about, what difficulties you are experiencing, problems you want to bring to the group, as well as successes and things that have gone well.
+Write about your daily experiences with the children you are tutoring as part of your Mini-Corps tutoring: what you did, what you observed, what you think about, what challenges or issues you encounter, what successes you see, what things have gone well.
 Reflect on these experiences in terms of how they relate to the topics of pedagogy for diverse students that are addressed in this course.
 Please remember to date each of your journal entries.
-The journal will be due for submission at the end semester.
+You will submit your journal 5 times throughout the semester.
+See the course schedule for due dates.